Attention-Network/code-night-challenge-1/README.md

 Online submissions:

-We will take repository pull requests in the main challenge repository (folder) after the event ends midnight.
-Please submit your requests written first at tanveer@theattention.network.
+We will take project branch (read further instructions below) pushes in the main challenge repository (folder) after the event ends midnight.
 We will promote and possibly sponsor good projects.

 Timing: